A combinatorial algorithm for computing the rank of a generic partitioned matrix with $2 \times 2$ submatrices

 Computation of nc-rank is formulated as submodular function minimization on the modular lattice of vector subspaces.
-Based on this, Hamada and Hirai~\cite{arxiv/HH17} developed a conceptually different algorithm from~\cite{FCT/GGOW19} and~\cite{CC/IQS18}.
+Based on this, Hamada and Hirai~\cite{arxiv/HH17,SIAGA/HH21} developed a conceptually different algorithm from~\cite{FCT/GGOW20} and~\cite{CC/IQS18}.
 Via an analogue of the Lov\'asz extension, they solved the problem as a geodesically-convex optimization on a CAT(0)-space.
 For the case of a $(2 \times 2)$-type generic partitioned matrix, the submodular function is defined on the direct product of modular lattices of rank-2 with infinite size.
 Following a pioneering work by Kuivinen~\cite{DO/K11}, Fujishige, Kir\'aly, Makino, Takazawa, and Tanigawa~\cite{EGRES/FKMTT14} demonstrated the oracle tractability of submodular function minimization on {\em diamond}, which is a direct product of modular lattices of rank-2 with ``finite'' size.

 A weighted analogue of Edmonds' problem is computation of the degree of the determinant of a matrix of the form~\eqref{eq:linear A} such that each $A_i = A_i(t)$ is a polynomial matrix over $t$.
 This algebraically abstracts the weighted versions of combinatorial optimization problems, such as the maximum-weight bipartite matching problem.
 Its noncommutative extension was studied in~\cite{SIAGA/H19} (see also~\cite{ICALP/O20}).
 It may also be interesting to extend our results to such a weighted version.